Spacer

-Springfield Missouri Workers' Compensation Lawyers Analyze Case Affirming Second Injury Fund Payments for Medical Bills Paid Directly to Injured Worker
+Springfield Missouri Workers' Compensation Lawyers Analyze Case Affirming Second Injury Fund Payments for Medical Bills Paid Dir

 IMGP5405.JPGThe Missouri workers' compensation lawyers review recent Springfield Missouri work comp cases.
 This Missouri worker's compensation appellate court decision approved payments from the Second Injury Fund directly to an injured worker when the injured workers' employer failed to maintain workers' compensation insurance.